adedotdev/WatcherSD/README.md

 ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=True
 ```

-3. Run teleoperation node using specified keys and view in RViz (third terminal)
+3. Run teleoperation node and view in RViz (third terminal)
 ```
 export TURTLEBOT3_MODEL=burger
 ros2 run turtlebot3_teleop teleop_keyboard
 ```
+   Use given keys to move around.
 You should see output similar to:
 ```
 Control Your TurtleBot3!
  ---------------------------